Personal Injury Lawsuit: What Are the Odds of Winning Your Case

 Contributory Fault Concerns

 Fault principles vary from state to state.
-In some states, like California, you, the injured plaintiff, can be 99 percent responsible for your own injuries, and yet you’ll still have a right to sue and recover damages from the defendant, who is just 1 percent at fault.
+In some states, such as California, you, the injured plaintiff, can be 99 percent responsible for your own injuries, and yet you’ll still have a right to sue and recover damages from the defendant, who is just 1 percent at fault.
 In other states, if you, the plaintiff, are even 1 percent at fault for your own injuries, then you are prohibited from recovery.
 This is known as contributory fault.

 Your own contribution of fault will make it more difficult to secure compensation in an injury lawsuit.
 This may happen even if laws do not prohibit recovery for contributory fault.
 For example, in California, if you didn’t wear a seatbelt and got injured in a car accident, then the defendant will try to argue that you are mostly responsible for your own damages, and they cannot be held liable.
 Depending on the evidence, you may still be able to secure damages, but those damages may be reduced by your contributory fault.

-These numbers may be shocking to you, and even cause you to question whether an injury lawsuit is worth it.
-One of the biggest factors for pre-trial settlements is that a trial can take several years.
+Trial normally takes closer to several years.
 In that timeframe, personal injury victims may experience the loss of a job.
 They may also experience dire financial consequences due to all the bills they have to pay.

 Another factor that causes delays in injury lawsuits, both for pre-trial and settlement purposes, is that of resources.
 In criminal cases, multiple detectives are typically assigned to investigate a case.
 In personal injury instances, one investigator is usually assigned to the case.
 It may take up to six months or more to get all this work done.
 Areas that must be investigated are the: